 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).

 I began working as a counsellor in 2009.
-As well as my independent practice, I am committed to my work for the Leicester Counselling Centre as a counsellor and as a trustee.
+As well as my independent practice, I have had a long involvement with the Leicester Counselling Centre both as a counsellor and as a trustee.
 I am experienced in working with a wide range of issues, and am committed to widening access to talking therapies and to supporting diversity and inclusion.